xthexder/wide-github/README.md

 Wide Github
 ===========

-This plugin changes all github repository pages to be full width and dynamically sized.
+This plugin changes all GitHub repository pages to be full width and dynamically sized.
 Gists are supported as of version 1.1.0.
+Filename truncation is deactivated as of version 1.5.0.

 This repository always contains the latest version, the Chrome Store may not have been updated as recently.